alixgamer175/Duino-Universal-Miner/README.md

 For Android Use Pydroid 3

-Fir ESP Use Instructions Inside Micropython Folder
+For ESP Use Instructions Inside Micropython Folder

 For Windows , Mac And Linux Use Python3